nilanshu96/Fedora-35-Post-Install/README.md

    ### Installs support for Vulkan which has the same functionality as openGL
    >`sudo dnf install -y vulkan vulkan-tools`

-   ### To resolve issues that comes with nvidia when suspending system
+   ### To resolve issues that comes with nvidia when suspending system (Install only if suspend doesn't works)
    >`sudo dnf install xorg-x11-drv-nvidia-power`
    >
    >`sudo systemctl enable nvidia-{suspend,resume,hibernate}`